 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 It's important to hire a licensed solar installer.
 This help guarantee that the work is done properly using current installation best practices.
-Massachusetts requires new solar photovoltaic systems in the Commonwealth to be installed by a licensed electrician and new solar water heaters to be installed by a construction supervisor.
+Massachusetts requires new solar PV systems in the Commonwealth to be installed by a licensed electrician and new solar water heaters to be installed by a construction supervisor.

-Get free, detailed quotes from three to five solar companies.
-A quote should outline all costs and identify the solar parts included.
-Comparing several quotes can help you find the option that best fits your budget.
+Call at least three solar companies for free, itemized quotes.
+The quotes should explain all costs and specify the solar equipment included.
+Reviewing multiple quotes helps you find the best option that fits your budget.

 Incentive Amount: